-If consumer care is going to help grow brand sales it needs to be funded like a brand marketing activity.
-We are passionate about helping make that happen and are pleased to share another perspective on how you can better frame consumer care in brand terms.
+If consumer care is going togrow sales it needs to be funded like a brand marketing activity!
+We are pleased to share another perspective on how you can better frame consumer care in brand terms.
 Check out our video on branding for a broad discussion of consumer care and marketing (scroll about halfway down the page for the recording).

 One of our most popular blog posts discussed how to frame the 'reach' of consumer care in terms that are more relevant to consumer products business leaders than 'contacts.'
 Today we will take that line of thinking to the next level and look at how we can describe consumer relations in the common denominator 'currency' that underpins most established marketing measures in consumer products companies - impressions.